 Due to the WooCommerce’s popularity, it also has a very active plugin development community.
 This means that it’s very easy to find a free plugin that will fulfill whatever your e-commerce needs are.

 So when it comes to e-commerce web design functionality, the most important question when it comes to Squarespace vs WordPress is what is your need.
 Do you simply need to list a basic product, collect payments, and process an order?
 Or do you have bigger aspirations for how you’d like to display your products and engage your customers?
-Whether you go with Squarespace or WordPress you will be able to sell your products, however the platform will determine just how flexible you can be, and just how much it will cost you to enter the market.
+Whether you go with WordPress or you go with Squarespace, you will be able to sell your products, however, the platform will determine just how flexible you can be, and just how much it will cost you to enter the market.

 Once your website is built, there is no monthly or yearly subscription to use WordPress, however, there is with Squarespace.
-WordPress websites do need to be hosted on a server through which will cost you monthly.
-However even the smallest of shared servers are typically able to run several WordPress websites, so the costs greatly reduce for every WordPress website you host.
+Website’s using WordPress need to be hosted on a server.
+Monthly WordPress hosting can cost anywhere from $5 per month to $500+ per month.
+However, even the smallest of shared servers are typically able to run several WordPress websites, so the costs greatly reduce for every WordPress instance you host.
 This is not the case with Squarespace websites.

 Ongoing website maintenance, website updates and upgrades, and website management is not something that will come with any WordPress website, however, the company that builds the site will typically offer these services.
 With Squarespace, your subscription fees do go a long way to cover website support, theme design assistance and more, however, it’s rarely the same one-on-one, dedicated support that you would get directly from a web design agency.
 However, if this is not something your company truly needs, then there is no real need to take on additional, unnecessary costs.